 Different ways of restoring electricity from renewables are the subject of P2X research.
 The X in Power-to-X can be liquids – e.g. fuels –, gases or chemicals, i.e. valuables.
 These different paths will be evaluated in order to find the most suitable technology for the future or the best combination.

 The CMT was centrally involved in the preparation of the RWTH parts of the proposal.
-Our project house is responsible for the coordination of the project on the part of RWTH Aachen University.
+Our center is responsible for the coordination of the project on the part of RWTH Aachen University.

 The acronym NAMOSYN stands for sustainable mobility through synthetic fuels.
 NAMOSYN's goal is to quickly establish the foundations for the introduction of synthetic fuels that can be sustainably produced under ecological, economic and social criteria.
 For this purpose, extensive research and development work will be carried out for different fuel alternatives for different applications – with a focus on road vehicles, off-road vehicles and mobile work machines.

 Partners at the RWTH are Professor Regina Palkovits, Professor Jürgen Klankermayer, Professor Andreas Jupke, Professor Alexander Mitsos and Professor André Bardow.
 The project work started on April 1st, 2019.

 The CMT was instrumental in the preparation and submission of applications.
 We are coordinating deadlines, meetings and reports.